 The second visibility is

 protected.
-When calling a protected method the sender must be a subclass of the receiver or the receiver must be a subclass of the sender.
-Otherwise a
+When calling a protected method the sender must inherit the

 NoMethodError will be raised.